vivek17022000/NETFLIXCLONE.io/README.md

 # NETFLIXCLONE.io
 Hi I made this project during the 2 Days.
-Also been used as PRoject #2 for Pirple.com
+Also been used as Project#2 in Frontend Fundamentals course available on Pirple.com

-I got to learn a lot from this basic Frontend Fundamental Course by Pirple.com and it was an amazing experience learning with PIRPLE.
+I got to learn a lot from this basic Frontend Fundamentals Course by Pirple.com and it was an amazing experience learning with PIRPLE.

 <br>I got to have hands on experience on: